Leveraging Generative Artificial Intelligence for Causal Inference with Unstructured Data: Structural Model of Texts

-For fine-tuning, we employed the same hyperparameter search space and procedure as in the previous two applications, optimizing the hyperparameters using Optuna.
-For both fine-tuning and the entire structural model fitting, we used the Adam optimizer with batch size of 256 and weight decay of $10^{-8}$, and we applied gradient clipping with a maximum norm of 1.0.
-The optimal hyperparameters selected by Optuna are shown in Table~\ref{tab:hyperparameters_structural}.
-We then fitted the entire structural model using the selected hyperparameters and a 2-fold cross-fitting procedure, as described above.
-Once we had fitted the outcome model, we estimated the latent persuasiveness based on Equation~\eqref{eq:beta_est} and its uncertainty using Monte Carlo dropout with 3000 samples.
+We fine-tuned both the feed-forward neural network within the semiparametric structural model (see \eqref{structural}).
+We implemented the constraint in the optimization problem given in \eqref{opt_latent} by demeaning the estimated outcome model, ensuring its average is zero.
+For fine-tuning, we employed the same hyperparameter search space and procedure as in the previous two applications, except for the neural network architecture, and optimized the hyperparameters using Optuna.
+For the architecture, because the feed-forward network $\tilde h$ models both the deconfounder $\boldf$ and the partially linear component $h$ (i.e., $\tilde h = h \circ \boldf$), we separately optimize the deconfounder and outcome-model components.
+For both fine-tuning and the entire structural model fitting, we used the Adam optimizer with batch size of 256, and we applied gradient clipping with a maximum norm of 1.0.
+Table~\ref{tab:hyperparameters_structural} presents the optimal hyperparameters selected by Optuna.
+We then fitted the entire structural model using the selected hyperparameters, as described above.
+Once we had fitted the outcome model, we estimated the latent persuasiveness $\beta_{T_j}$ and its uncertainty by estimating the standard error via the bootstrap with 200 bootstrap replications.

-We find that the estimated latent persuasiveness of rhetorical elements is consistent across the three LLMs, as shown in Figure~\ref{fig:Text3_LLMpooledmean}.
-The Pearson’s correlation for the estimated latent persuasiveness of rhetorical elements across models are 0.89 for LLaMA~3 (8B) and LLaMA~3.3 (70B), 0.97 for LLaMA~3 (8B) and Gemma~3 (1B), and 0.86 for LLaMA~3.3 (70B) and Gemma~3 (1B).
+Figure~\ref{fig:Text3_LLMpooledmean} shows that the estimates of latent persuasiveness are consistent across the three LLMs.
+The Pearson correlations of the estimated latent persuasiveness of rhetorical elements across models exceed 0.99 for all pairs of LLMs.
 These results suggest that even though the internal representations are different, the three LLMs yield similar estimates under the deterministic decoding assumption (Assumption~\ref{det_dec}).